CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 ## Summary

-Setting up an Android development environment for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) involves a few key steps to ensure everything runs smoothly.
+Setting up an Android development environment for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) involves a few key steps to ensure everything runs smoothly.
 You'll need to install Android Studio, configure the Android SDK, and integrate tools essential for building and testing your app.

 Here’s a quick breakdown of the main components:

 -   **Android Studio**: Use the latest stable version of this primary IDE.
 -   **Android SDK**: Ensure you have the development kit with the right API level for your app.
--   **[Capacitor Platform](https://capgo.app/blog/capacitor-comprehensive-guide/)**: Check for version compatibility during integration.
+-   **[React Native Platform](https://capgo.app/blog/capacitor-comprehensive-guide/)**: Check for version compatibility during integration.
 -   **Optional Live Update Tools**: Tools like CodePushGo allow instant updates, but their integration is optional.

 A well-configured setup ensures efficient updates, with statistics showing 95% of active users receiving updates within 24 hours and an 82% success rate globally [\[1\]](https://capgo.app/).
 To confirm everything is ready:

 -   Verify Android Studio is installed correctly.
 -   Ensure SDK paths are properly configured.
--   Sync your Capacitor project without issues.
+-   Sync your React Native project without issues.
 -   Build and test a project to confirm there are no errors.

 Tools like CodePushGo are making deployment workflows easier, whether you're distributing through app stores or using live update solutions.
 Double-check your environment variables and SDK components to avoid any hiccups.

-With these steps complete, you’re ready to dive into Capacitor app development.
+With these steps complete, you’re ready to dive into React Native app development.